haskell-servant/servant/doc/tutorial/index.rst

 Any comments, issues or feedback about the tutorial can be submitted to `servant's issue tracker <http://github.com/haskell-servant/servant/issues>`_.

-Cabal
+cabal-install
 --------

-The whole tutorial is a `cabal <https://cabal.readthedocs.io/en/latest/>`_ project and can be built and played with locally as follows:
+The whole tutorial is a `cabal <https://cabal.readthedocs.io/en/latest/>`_ project and can be built locally as follows:

 .. code-block:: bash